ashtanmistal/minecraftUBC/planning/planning.md

 - Assessing the level of de-noising required for the LiDAR data based on the transformed world file.
 The de-noising is carried out in the [WorldEdit work](#manual-work) section. _(Current status: Not started)_
 - Assessing the level of smoothing required for the LiDAR data based on the transformed world file.
 The smoothing is carried out in the [WorldEdit work](#manual-work) section.

+## Tree Trunk Placement

+Assigned to: Ashtan Mistal

+The LiDAR data does not differentiate between tree trunks and leaves, and thus a different method must be used to place the tree trunks.
+We will be utilizing a stepwise tree detection approach as discussed in [this research paper](https://doi.org/10.3390/rs15051241) through mean shift clustering.
+The following tasks are required for this:

+- 2D horizontal mean shift clustering for individual tree detection.
+  - 2D was preferred in the study above due to the fact that 3D analysis focuses on the crown of the tree, which is not useful for our purposes as it ignores stem points.

+Current progress: Analyzing optimal choice for search kernel.

 ## Orthographic Imagery Transformation

 Assigned to: Ashtan Mistal (Help appreciated)